SNodeC/snode.c/README.md

 #### Configure the SDK

-In this step the SDK is configured.
+In the fourth step the SDK is configured.

 ```sh
 cd <SDK_DIR>